amad410/playwright-web-boilerplate/README.md

 _$env:ENVIRONMENT='QA'_
 _npx playwright test_

+You can add additional custom scripts in the package.json

 ## Run tests using a specific browser (Cross Browser Testing)
 By default, the _playwright.config.js_ file is wired to support running against chrome, firefox, and webkit through the projects node.
 If a project is not specified, it will run all projects or aka. all browsers in the project node.
 If you want to run chrome project, for example:
 _npx playwright test --project=<project name>_